-MOTR: MATH 110
+(MOTR MATH 110)

-MATH 119 MATHEMATICAL REASONING AND MODELING OTRANSFER OUMARANTEED higher or appropriate placement.
+MATH 119 MATHEMATICAL REASONING AND MODELING

-Prerequisite: MATH 85 or 95 with a grade of C or
+Prerequisite: MATH 85 or MATH 95 with a grade of S or appropriate placement test score.

 The purpose of this course is to provide a comprehensive overview of the skills required to navigate the mathematical demands of modern life and prepare students for a deeper understanding of information presented in mathematical terms.

 Emphasis is placed on drawing conclusions, making decisions, and communicating effectively in mathematical situations that depend upon multiple factors.
-To that end, students will develop critical thinking and problem solving skills to solve illdefined problems with multiple solutions.
-MOTR: MATH 120
+To that end, students will develop critical thinking and problem solving skills to solve ill-defined problems with multiple solutions.
+(MOTR MATH 120)